Immutable Log Storage as a Service on Private and Public Blockchains: Literature Review

 The legal system relies on a range of forensic investigation and identification.
 In the digital era, digital evidence such as operational logs, transaction logs, and usage logs replace physical evidence.
 This new type of evidence requires new forensic investigation methods~\cite{farid2009image}.
 In an attempt to regulate and standardize digital forensics practices, the Digital Forensic Research Workshop (DFRWS)~\cite{DFRWS} has developed a forensic framework.
 The framework identifies preservation as a crucial step and indicates that it must be a guarded principle across ``forensic'' categories.

 Another major challenge related to the authenticity and reliability of digital evidence is that digital data are much more easily tampered with compared to physical evidence.
-Furthermore, just transferring or viewing digital evidence requires translation and transformation through many software and network layers.
-As a result, a significant trust issue exists for any digital evidence that is captured from a digital source.
 To effectively use logs as digital evidence, many have recommended using a Log Management System (LMS) ~\cite{Marty:2011:CAL:1982185.1982226,ray2013secure}.
 The majority of LMSs promise a set of desirable features, such as tamper-resistance, verifiability, confidentiality, and privacy~\cite{ray2013secure}.
-To secure the collected logs, specifically audit logs, Waters et al.~\cite{waters2004building} build a platform that uses hash encryption to protect the content of audit logs from unauthorized parties by encrypting the content of them.
-Furthermore, the authors indicate that while encryption is required to preserve the logs and to make them immutable, it will cause many search issues.
-For instance, relying on traditional search techniques would require complete decryption for all the records at the search time.
-Such a requirement by itself creates room for potential unauthorized access.
-The authors present a design for a log encryption system that allows a designated trusted party, known as an audit escrow agent, to construct search capabilities and allow an investigator to decrypt entries matching a keyword.
-Ko and Will~\cite{ko2014progger} indicate that data are (arguably) the most important asset on the Cloud and offer a solution (referred to as Logger) to address four issues of the current data collection tools: the inability to provide a tamper-resistant environment, accurate timestamp synchronization among all data collection servers, log space requirements, and efficient logging of root usage of the system.
-Ko and Will~\cite{ko2014progger} offer a solution referred to as Logger and claim that Logger addresses all four issues.
-Regarding preventing log tampering, the authors acknowledge the complexity and difficulty of this requirement and address it by only allowing an internal process to access the file and forcing such limitation in all internal system calls.
-The authors explore additional options, such as the use of signatures, hash creation for records, or hash chaining, but in the end, argue that such methods can cause significant performance issues.
+To secure the collected logs, specifically audit logs, Waters et al.~\cite{waters2004building} build a platform that uses hash encryption to protect the audit logs from unauthorized parties by encrypting the content of them.
 However, LMSs are managed by IT personnel; thus, requiring the presence of a trusted third party (TTP), limiting LMSs applicability.

-File verification techniques can be utilized to preserve log integrity.
-More than five decades ago, Peterson et al. described the use of cyclic codes to verify that a given array of bits is original or a change has happened~\cite{peterson1961cyclic}.
-Based on similar principles of cyclic codes, checksum has been widely known and used ~\cite{cohen1987cryptographic,sivathanu2004enhancing}.
-In particular, checksums are used by many file systems to validate the integrity of files and their related operations, such as copy and move.
-The primary issue related to checksumming data is that generating and verifying checksum values will slow down the I/O process~\cite{sivathanu2004enhancing}, which is known to be the slowest among all processes in a computer~\cite{silberschatz2014operating}.